roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/NAS volumes/Mount a NAS file system as a statically provisioned volume.md

     -   **Add Local Storage**: You can select HostPath, ConfigMap, Secret, or EmptyDir from the PV Type drop-down list.
 Then, set the Mount Source and Container Path parameters to mount the volume to a container path.
 For more information, see [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/?spm=0.0.0.0.8VJbrE).
     -   **Add PVC**: You can add cloud volumes.
-    In this example, csi-nas-pvc is specified as Mount Source and mounted to the /tmp path in the container.
+    In this example, csi-nas-pvc is specified as the Mount Source and mounted to the /tmp path in the container.

     ![Volumes](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8927051261/p59980.jpg)

 4. Set other parameters and click **Create**.

-    After you create the application, you can use the disk volume to store application data.
+    After you create the application, you can use the NAS volume to store application data.